abhi24pan/Sales-Data-Visualization---Power-BI-Dashboard/README.md

 > ## Task Overview
 >
-> This repository contains my submission for Task 2 of the Data Analyst Internship challenge – focused on data visualization and storytelling.
+> This repository is my Project 2 of the Data Analyst in this i analysised a sales data – focused on data visualization and storytelling.
 >
 > ### 🔧 Tools Used
 >